Skip to main content

 Findings

 The following highlights the status of each product.
-Where a product requires further review, this may be due to a minor component failure, or a more significant finding (e.g., submarining of the dummy).
-In addition, since commencing AuSAP a number of products have been withdrawn from the Australian market or program, including the Quokka, Wallaroo, Spirit Car Seat, and IPS 2000 Series.
+Where a product has not met the AuSAP Test and Assessment Protocol, this may be due to a minor component failure, or a more significant finding (e.g., submarining of the dummy).
+In addition, since commencing AuSAP a number of products have been withdrawn from the Australian market.

 AuSAP is an ongoing program and this list is regularly reviewed and updated to reflect current results.